 Can my deposit be more than 5%?

 Yes.
 The required minimum deposit for most applicants is 5%, or 3.5% for Aboriginal and Torres Strait Islander applicants.
-The deposit must be from your genuine savings.
+The deposit must be from your genuine savings, as determined by the participating lender.

 Is interest charged on the Victorian Government’s financial contribution?